Can a developer be a Scrum Master? A few Pros and Cons

 One example of the positive side of this combination lies in a software developer’s deep understanding of the processes in an agile environment.
 A developer scrum master can better optimize development processes because he has internalized both the needs of the team and the agile principles.
 This understanding enables a seamless integration of Scrum practices and values into the development cycle.

-The prerequisite for this is, of course, that this developer is also appropriately trained or has mastered the Scrum Guide and, at best, has already gained external coaching experience.
-In addition, this role would also need a lot of time to fulfill both roles – that will be difficult.
+The prerequisite for this is, of course, that this software developer is also trained accordingly or has mastered the Scrum Guide and, ideally, has already gained external coaching experience.
+In addition, this role would also need a lot of time to fill both roles - that will be difficult.

 Can a developer be a Scrum Master | Scrum Developer